binary-person/typescript-webpack-empty-template/README.md

     - `webpack-cli` generates and copies the build file to `lib/public` every time you make changes that affect the frontend.
     - `tsc` will rebuild any ts files and make changes to `lib/`, which will cause `nodemon` to restart the server
     - `copy-and-watch` will watch for changes to `src/public/*` and copy them over to `lib/public/` as needed.
 This will also trigger `nodemon` to restart the server.

+## Where is everything (aka. how to get started)

+- `src/public/` is your public root folder
+- `src/server.ts` is the node server file
+- `src/client.ts` is the entry point for webpack

+## Parting words

+Hope you find this to be a great time saver.
+Please open an issue if there's anything that is missing and essential to development.